 And that's OK!
 Botch-ups are all part of exploring the infinite possibilities of this medium.
 Still, there are times when you'd like to get things right the first time.
-This guide will help you ID the five most common watercolor errors — and tell you how to avoid 'em.
+This guide will help you ID the most common watercolor errors — and tell you how to avoid 'em.

-1. Overworking the painting
+1. Overworking the Painting

 Sometimes it takes only one wrong brushstroke for a watercolor painting to go from fresh and luminous to tortured and tired.
 When you find yourself adding — just one more! — detail or touch-up, it's probably time to step away.